Trump files lawsuit to avoid January 6 committee subpoena - ExBulletin

 I think he has a legal obligation to testify, but that doesn’t always carry weight with Donald Trump, the committee’s vice chair, Rep. Liz Cheney, R-Wyo., said at an event last week.

-In addition to demanding that Trump testify, the committee also made 19 document and disclosure requests, including for any messages Trump sent on the Signal encrypted messaging app or by any other means to members of Congress and to others about the stunning events of January 6. , 2021, Attack on the Capitol.
+In addition to demanding that Trump testify, the committee also made 19 document and disclosure requests, including for any messages Trump sent on the Signal encrypted messaging app or by “any other means to members of Congress.” and to others on the mind-blowing events of Jan.
+6, 2021, Attack on the Capitol.

 The scope of the committees’ request was broad for the search for documents from September 1, 2020, two months before the election, to today on the presidents’ communications with groups like the Oath Keepers and Proud Boys as the panel seeks to compile a historical record of the preparation for the attack on the Capitol, the event itself and the aftermath.